ivmfnal/data_dispatcher/docs/ui.rst

         protodune-sp:np04_raw_run006833_0001_dl1.root
         protodune-sp:np04_raw_run006833_0001_dl6.root
         _EOF_
-        $ dd create project -l file_list
+        $ dd project create -l file_list

-or JSON-formatted list.
-The list is composed of items of two types:
+Third way is to yse JSON-formatted file list.
+The list is composed of items of one of two types:

     - file DID as string
     - a dictionary with keys "namespace", "name" and optional "attributes":